vsariola/shader-holiday-card/README.md

 | 2022 | Gears  | [gears.frag](code/gears.frag)   | [![Gears](https://www.shadertoy.com/media/shaders/DssSDS.jpg)](https://www.shadertoy.com/view/DssSDS)  |
 | 2021 | Tunnel | [tunnel.frag](code/tunnel.frag) | [![Tunnel](https://www.shadertoy.com/media/shaders/NtKGWh.jpg)](https://www.shadertoy.com/view/NtKGWh) |

-Now, fork one of the shaders and make your own animation!
+Now, fork one of the shaders on ShaderToy and make your own animation!
 Once you are happy with your shader, save it into .frag file, following the examples above, and continue to the next step.

 ## 🚀Exporting the designs as JPGs using Python🚀